Mainakdeb/Facial_Expression_Classifier/README.md

 4. Snap photos using the webcam.
 5. Pass it through the model.
 6. See the results.
+7. Run one of the last two cells to run the model with live webcam video feed.

+### Warning:
+The last cell might crash the kernel.

 ## To Do
 1. Balance the dataset.